-- Relate current punctuation rules to standard business documents with the acknowledgement that punctuation is for the reader or recipient
+- Relate current punctuation rules to standard business documents with the acknowledgment that punctuation is for the reader or recipient.

-- Explore importance of style guides and style sheets and how to use them
+- Explore the importance of style guides and style sheets and how to use them.

-- Consider tips for organizing thoughts so as to communicate messages effectively
+- Consider tips for organizing thoughts to communicate messages effectively.

-- Summarize and synthesize substantial information into coherent professional documents that highlight main points, not merely as a recitation of facts
+- Summarize and synthesize important information into coherent professional documents that highlight main points, not merely a recitation of facts.

 Who Should Attend?

-- Upper management looking to update writing approaches with a more contemporary mindset and approach
+- Managers looking to update writing approaches with a more contemporary mindset and approach

 - Business professionals ready to move up in management and wishing to embrace a variety of documents consistent with such positions within the business world